+So what exactly is a finders fee (sometimes referred to as referral fee)?
 A finder’s fee (AKA referral fee) is a type of commission paid to the coordinator in a transaction.
 Sometimes it’s for just the business introduction but more often it is tied directly to a sale.

 Say you’re looking for an apartment– you’re willing to pay a realtor fee so they can set up appointments for you or find a place that hasn’t been listed on the market yet.
 In some markets, it’s almost impossible to get a decent apartment without finder fees.
 With a type of fee, you pay someone for their experience and contacts.